Dante1DC/Finding_AI_Registry_Test/README.md

 # Structure
 Uses Ruby on Rails for web application framework, SQLite3 for it's database, and Bootstrap for styling.
+This used to be hosted on Heroku, but the use case wasn't there anymore.
+As a result, the PostgreSQL stuff isn't in modern implementations of the app.
 ## Flow
 When you begin your first browser session with this tool, you're assigned a user_id, which is a unique identifier that follows you through refreshes.
 This cookie let's us associate your data with a Google Form linked in the application.
 The Google Form just tracks demographic information, and auto-fills with your cookie.
 ## Controllers